tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - GTA IV and GTA Vice City

+### Q: Which Greek & Roman god was known as the god of music, truth and prophecy, healing, the sun and light, plague, poetry, and more?
+- **Correct Answer:** Apollo
+- Aphrodite
+- Artemis
+- Athena

 ### Q: Which greek god/goddess tossed a golden apple with the words "for the fairest" into the middle of the feast of the gods?
 - **Correct Answer:** Eris
 - Hades